-We are committed to helping you reach your educational goals and to getting you started on the path toward success.
+CCCC is committed to helping you reach your educational goals and to getting you started on the path toward success.
 We have provided several student success tips to help you on your academic journey.

 - Complete all admission requirements in a timely manner.
 You should complete all admission requirements in order to be officially accepted into your curriculum.
 Financial aid will not be awarded to eligible students until all requirements are complete.

 - Apply early for financial aid.

 Whether you're applying

 for federal grants, veteran's

-benefits, or other sponsorship,
+benefits, or sponsorships,

 the process can take a

 considerable amount of

 time.
 Be sure to apply early

 to avoid the possibility of

 paying out-of-pocket for your

 expenses.

 - Know the campus resources that are available to you.

-You are highly encouraged to explore the free support services we offer such as career exploration, academic tutoring, accessibility services, library services, open computer labs, and resume building.
+You are highly encouraged to explore the free support

-- Follow the curriculum guide that details the courses needed to complete the program.
-Pursuing the courses listed on your curriculum guide is the quickest way to obtaining your education in a timely manner.

-- Complete all developmental courses in your first year.
-You may need multiple courses

-- taken in sequence before taking your program's English and/or Math requirement.
-Developmental courses are meant to refresh your skills so that you will be successful in your English, Math, and other curriculum classes. - See your academic advisor each semester and register early.
-Each student is assigned an academic advisor.
-Consultations with your advisor will give you the most updated and pertinent information that you need.
-Registering during the designated early registration dates will ensure that your classes are available. - Be familiar with the student handbook and college catalog and know deadlines.
+- services we offer such as career exploration, academic tutoring, accessibility services, library services, open computer labs, and resume building. - Follow the curriculum guide that details the courses needed to complete the program.
+Completing the courses listed on your curriculum guide is the quickest way to obtain your education in a timely manner. - Complete all transition and developmental courses as early as possible, if you are told by your education navigator that you need them. - You may need multiple courses taken in sequence before taking your program's English and/or math requirement.
+Developmental courses are meant to refresh your skills so that you will be successful in your English, math, and other curriculum classes - See your faculty advisor each semester and register early.
+Each student is assigned an faculty advisor.
+Consultations with your advisor will give you the most updated and timely information that you need.
+You will work with your academic advisor to develop

+- a plan for your courses; this will also allow you to register earlier and ensure the classes you need are available. - Be familiar with this student handbook and college catalog and know deadlines.
 You are urged to review the college policies and the calendar in your student handbook and college catalog.
 Failure to follow policy could result in financial and academic penalties.
-The calendar details important dates you should know such as registration, drop/add, etc. - Read and follow each course syllabus.
-Your course syllabi will contain important information regarding the course objectives, assignments, and other college policies,

-- including attendance and plagiarism. - Attend and participate in class.
+The calendar details important dates you should know such as registration, drop/add, and other important dates. - Read and follow each course syllabus.
+Your course syllabi will contain important information regarding the course objectives, assignments, and other college policies, including attendance and plagiarism. - Attend and participate in class.
 Regular attendance is required and demonstrates a commitment to educational achievement.
+Students who miss a class more than two consecutive weeks prior to the 75% mark of the term, or 20% cumulatively, with no contact may be subject to an instructor-initiated withdrawal within one week of the final absence.

-Be an active learner - Get involved and make connections.
+- Be active at taking notes, asking questions, and visiting your instructor during office hours. - Get involved and make connections.
 Seek out opportunities to participate in campus organizations and other events.
 These opportunities will assist you in learning valuable leadership skills and in meeting other students, faculty, and staff. - Manage your time wisely, take care of your health, and don't overload your schedule.
 Consider work, family, and social obligations when registering for your courses.
 Be sure to get enough rest, eat well, and exercise regularly.